jayphelps/ember-computed-smart-property/README.md

-Ember.ComputedSmartProperty v0.1
+Ember.ComputedSmartProperty v0.2
 =================

 Removes the need to declare what property keys your Computed Property depends on.

 **Note: This is still very experimental.
-I have not yet tested and accounted for situations where you get or alter a property without using `this.get('key')`.
-Arrays in particular are probably not handled correctly yet.
+I have not yet tested and accounted for situations where you get or alter a property.
 You've been warned.**

 ##Usage
 Usage is the same as a regular Ember.ComputedProperty except you don't provide the dependent keys as arguments.